charmed-kubernetes/kubernetes-docs/pages/k8s/snap-coherence.md

 Once deployed, the proxy will need to be registered.
 This process generates a snap store id that will be used by **Charmed Kubernetes** charms.
-Registration is described in the above doc links depending on your chosen method of deployment.
+Registration is described in the documentation available at the given links depending on your chosen method of deployment.

 The remainder of this guide assumes a snap store proxy is available in your environment in a `snap-store-proxy/0` unit.